arnavasoni/project-euler/README.md

 - **triangular_number: Highly Divisible Triangular Number**

   What is the value of the first triangle number to have over five hundred divisors?

+- **large_sum: **

+  Work out the first ten digits of the sum of the following one-hundred 50-digit numbers.